Florentine Spaghetti Bake Recipe

-- 1. Cook pasta according to package directions.
-Meanwhile, in a large skillet, cook sausage and onion over medium heat until sausage is no longer pink.
+- 1. Preheat oven to 375°.
+Cook pasta according to package directions.
+Meanwhile, in a large skillet over medium heat, cook sausage and onion, crumbling meat, until sausage is no longer pink.
 Add garlic; cook 1 minute longer.
 Drain.
-Stir in spaghetti sauce and mushrooms.
+Stir in pasta sauce and mushrooms.
 Bring to a boil.
-Reduce heat; cover and cook for 15 minutes or until heated through.
+Reduce heat; cover and cook until heated through, about 15 minutes.

 - 2. Drain pasta.
-In a large bowl, combine the egg, cottage cheese, spinach, Parmesan cheese, seasoned salt and pepper.
+Combine the egg with the next five ingredients.
 Spread 1 cup sausage mixture in a greased 13x9-in. baking dish.
 Top with spaghetti and remaining sausage mixture.
-Layer with spinach mixture and mozzarella cheese.
+Layer with egg mixture and mozzarella cheese.

-- 3. Cover and bake at 375° for 45 minutes.
-Uncover; bake 15 minutes longer or until lightly browned and heated through.
-Let stand for 15 minutes before cutting.
+- 3. Cover and bake 45 minutes.
+Uncover; bake until lightly browned and heated through, about 15 minutes longer.
+Let stand 15 minutes before cutting.
 Yield: 9 servings.